Fleet Van Insurance - What Is It And Do You Need It? | Checkatrade

 How to do van fleet insurance?

-You may be wondering how fleet van insurance works.
-We’ll break it down:
+So, how does fleet van insurance work?
+Let’s break it down:

 1. Contact a broker

-All insurance policies are slightly different, so it’s often best to speak to a broker who will create a policy tailored to the needs of your business.
+All insurance policies are slightly different.
+Check that your policy is tailored to the needs of your business.
+If not, why not ask a broker?

-- This does not make it more expensive than buying an insurance policy ‘off the shelf’.
-The brokers are paid by the insurance providers – not by you.
+• It will not make it more expensive than buying an insurance policy ‘off the shelf’.
+Your insurance providers pay the brokers – not you.

-- You simply get the benefit of a broker whose job is to find you the most suitable product.
-This also means you’re not paying for cover that you don’t need.
+• You simply get the benefit of a broker.
+Their job is to find you the most suitable product for you.
+This also means you don’t pay for cover that you don’t need.

 A broker can also talk you through any exclusions on the policy, so you know exactly which vehicles are covered.
 For example, some insurance providers have exclusions on excavators.